AdamAdonyi/Large-Language-Model-based-Single-Step-Retrosynthesis-Prediction/READme.md

 ## Model

 The project uses a [BART](https://huggingface.co/facebook/bart-large) (Bidirectional and Auto-Regressive Transformers) model from the Hugging Face Transformers library.
 The model is fine-tuned on the chemical reaction data to learn the mapping from products to reactants.
 To be able to use the model you need a wandb.ai profile and a generated key which is free and easy to use.
-After the first run, the given error message guide you to the homepage.
+After the first run, the given error message guide you to the homepage in case of lack of the key.

 ## Evaluation